Martingales and descent statistics: Recurrence relations and martingale formulation

 and the second one is a consequence of Vandermonde's identity,

-We refer to them later in the section.\\
+We refer to them later in the section.

 Now consider the operator $\Delta=\sum_{k\geq 0} \frac{(-1)^k}{k!}D^k$ (not to be confused with the difference operator), where $D$ is the usual differentiation. $\Delta^i$ means applying $\Delta$ $i$ times.
-It acts on monomials by shifting, i.e. $\Delta^i x^n = (x-i)^n,$ which can be shown inductively \cite{Fo}.
+It acts on monomials by shifting, i.e. $\Delta^i x^n = (x-i)^n,$ which can be shown inductively, e.g., in \cite{Fo}.
 At the same time, it can be interpreted as Taylor expansion, i.e.,

 Given that $f_{n+1}(k)=g_n(k)f_n(k)$ where $g_n(k)$ is a polynomial of degree $d,$ we have

 by \eqref{inv}.
 In order to get use of \eqref{a2}, we change the basis as